This post contains affiliate links.

-Cricut Design Space is a free program that is used to connect to any Cricut digital die cutting machine.
+Cricut Design Space is the free software that is used to connect to any Cricut digital die cutting machine.
 It allows users to upload an unlimited number of designs and any type of file to the program for free.
 But some images and fonts present in Design Space must be purchased.

 Cricut Access is a subscription based image and font library built into Design Space.
 New Cricut owners are given a free monthly trial with the purchase of their machine.
 There are some free images and fonts available in Design Space.
 Many of the images and fonts available are included in Cricut Access but there are still some that need to be purchased seperately.

 What is Cricut Design Space?

 Cricut Design Space is Cricut’s design software (check out more software options) that lets you cut with the Cricut Maker, Cricut Joy, and Cricut Explore machines.
 Older machines like the Cricut Expression 2 and Cricut Mini used the older software known as Cricut Craft Room, which is no longer available (sorry!).